 Q: Does my video have to be about something academic?

-A: No, the prompt is intentionally broad so that you may teach about a range of topics.
+A: No, the prompt is intentionally broad so that you may select from a wide range of topics.

 Q: What if I am not able to travel due to restrictions from COVID-19?

 A: We will continue to monitor the travel restrictions and any policy set by Stanford regarding international students.
 If you are unable to travel for Immersion Weekend due to COVID-19, we will arrange a virtual interview.

 Q: What if I have a conflict during the Immersion Weekend dates?

 A: Barring unforeseen circumstances and/or immediate family obligations, you must attend Immersion Weekend to be considered for selection to Knight-Hennessy Scholars.

 Q: I need a visa to visit the US.
 Can you send me a letter of invitation for the visa?